Is there a charge for viewing the webcast?

 Is the Coronet Club Show going to be webcast this year?

-A: Yes, they are back for the 2nd year in a row.
+A: Yes, they are back for the 4th year in a row.
 This year we are charging $20 to watch the live webcast and on-demand of the show.
 That’s right, $20 total gets you access to both the live webcast and the on-demand show.
-Click the Coronet Club Show – Webcast link to the right to get started signing-up for their show.
+Click the Coronet Club Show – Webcast link to the right to sign-up now.

 How do I know the webcast will work?